top of page

 Using defective tools or equipment

-Removing Guards
+Removing guards

-Improperly using tools or equipment
+Improper use of tools or equipment

 Servicing moving equipment